hgroman/scrapersky-backend/Docs/Docs_7_Workflow_Canon/Linear-Steps/WF6-SitemapImport_linear_steps.md

 ### Phase 2: Polling for Queued Sitemap Files

 2. **Job Execution**

    - Scheduler triggers `process_pending_sitemap_imports()` at configured intervals
    - Log entry records job start with timestamp
    - Service imports settings to determine batch size

 3. **Database Polling**
    - `run_job_loop()` from curation SDK executes
-   - Service queries database for SitemapFile records with `sitemap_import_status = Queued`
+   - Layer 4: Service queries database for SitemapFile records with `sitemap_import_status = Queued`
    - Records are sorted by `updated_at` (oldest first)
-   - Batch size is limited by configuration settings
+   - Batch size is limited by Layer 5: Configuration settings

 ### Phase 3: Processing Individual Sitemap Files

 4. **Status Update - Processing**

    - For each queued SitemapFile:
      - `sitemap_import_status` is updated to `Processing`
      - `run_job_loop()` handles this state change automatically

 5. **Individual File Processing**

    - `SitemapImportService.process_single_sitemap_file()` is called with the sitemap file ID
-   - Service retrieves the SitemapFile record from the database
+   - Layer 4: Service retrieves the SitemapFile record from the database
    - Additional status validation performed as a safety check

 6. **HTTP Request - Fetch Sitemap Content**

-   - Service initiates HTTP request to the sitemap URL with httpx client
+   - Layer 4: Service initiates HTTP request to the sitemap URL with httpx client
    - Request includes timeout settings and redirect following
    - Response is validated (raises error for 4xx/5xx status codes)
    - Sitemap content is extracted from response

 7. **Sitemap Parsing**

    - Content is passed to SitemapParser to extract URLs
    - Parser identifies and extracts URLs (loc), lastmod, and other metadata
    - Returns list of SitemapURL objects with extracted data

 8. **URL Processing**

-   - Service creates a Page record for each extracted URL:
+   - Layer 4: Service creates a Page record for each extracted URL:
      - Maps URL to Page.url
      - Sets domain_id from parent sitemap
      - Sets last_modified from sitemap lastmod (if available)